BobtheBuilder-ux/tradeservice-automation/backend/README.md

 - Node.js 18+ and npm
 - Supabase account and project
-- Facebook Developer account with app configured for Lead Ads
-- HubSpot account with API access
+- HubSpot account with API access and CRM data
 - Trello account with API access
 - Calendly account with webhook access (optional)